jlouis/GAIN/README.md

 in the erlang shell to dump the reddit data in a bucket
 <<"affinities">> inside riak.
 At the moment, this where we are.

+# Test cases

+We have a target for running test cases.
+At the moment, we are just using eunit tests in modules when we need to do some tests.
+The target to run is,

+   make eunit

+which will run all eunit tests.

 # K-Means

 We have a preliminary implementation of a (Voronoi-) K-means